 With all this considered, let’s take a look at what 20 year term life insurance costs for a 50-year old for some representative amounts.

-As we’ve explained here, insurance premiums are based on various factors such as your age, gender, smoking status, lifestyle, and overall health.
-Assuming everything is equal – we’ve combed over the numbers from 16 of the best Canadian life insurance companies to give you the average cost of life insurance on a 20-year term, divided by smoking status and gender.
+As we’ve explained here, term life insurance premiums are based on various factors such as your age, gender, smoking status, lifestyle, and overall health.
+Assuming everything is equal – we’ve combed over the numbers from 16 of the best Canadian life insurance companies to give you the average cost of 20-year term life insurance.

-For a male non-smoker, $500,000 worth of coverage starts at just over $123 at age fifty and rises from there.
-Smoking adds another $200 to your life insurance rates at fifty and keeps that trend going up to age 59.
+For a male non-smoker, $500,000 worth of 20 year term life insurance coverage starts at just over $123 at age 50 and rises from there through to the age of 59 years.
+Smoking adds another $200 to your life insurance rates at 50 and keeps that trend going up to age 59.

 *Representative values, based on regular health

-The story is similar for women in their fifties; initial rates are lower than men’s at this age (under $86), and smoking continues to have a meaningful impact on premiums.
+The story is similar for women in their fifties; 20 year term life insurance rates for women who are 50-59 years old are lower than men’s at this age (under $86), and smoking continues to have a meaningful impact on premiums.

 Life Insurance Premiums – Female, Non-Smoker, 20-Year Term